 Other more sophisticated tests may be done if an unusual cause of dementia is suspected.

 Research is underway to try to find ways of diagnosing dementia earlier and more easily, as well as to try to predict who may develop it.
 In particular, researchers made a breakthrough recently that could help diagnose Alzheimer's disease.
-They identified proteins called biomarkers that seem to be present in the cerebrospinal fluid (the fluid that bathes the brain) in people who have Alzheimer's disease or who may go on to develop Alzheimer's disease.
+They identified proteins (biomarkers) that seem to be present in the fluid that bathes the brain (the cerebrospinal fluid) in people who have Alzheimer's disease or may go on to develop Alzheimer's disease.
 This promising study gives hope but more research is needed in this area.
-More recently, other researchers have been looking into certain proteins that can be detected in the blood, which they think may help to determine a more accurate and an earlier diagnosis of Alzheimer's disease.
+More recently, other researchers have been looking into certain proteins that can be detected in the blood, which they think may help to determine a more accurate and earlier diagnosis of Alzheimer's disease.
 Again, this research shows good promise but further work is needed.

 Can medication help people with dementia?